-Sean Crim is a Los Angeles based artist, primarily working in oil on canvas with a focus portraying non-objective abstraction through seer-intuition, inner energy and present being.
-His contemporary style depicts abstract expressionism involving his emotional and psychological self with his present intuition from personal experiences and mental achievements.
-He utilizes color, content, contrast and texture creating bright, powerful and enlightening works of art.
-He creates and provides a sense of self-enlightenment, positive, powerful energy and a look into one’s own self creation and desires.
-His work impacts one’s self by taking them to another place, realm, inner-state and feeling that makes them look deeper within themselves, pushing their boundaries of what they truly want and desire in life and within.
-His art is full of self-exploration into always dreaming, creating and being true to one’s own self.
+Sean Crim is a Los Angeles based artist, working in oil on canvas with a focus on non-objective abstraction.
+He utilizes color, contrast and texture creating bright, powerful and enlightening works of art.
+His work provides a sense of self-enlightenment, positive energy and a look into his own self-creation, desires and person.
+His contemporary style depicts aspects of abstract expressionism involving his emotional and psychological self with his present intuition from personal experiences and mental achievements.
+His art impacts one’s self by taking them to another realm, inner-state and feeling that makes them look deeper within themselves, pushing their boundaries of what they truly want and desire in life and within.

 Born in Atlanta, Georgia in 1992, art was always a huge part of Sean’s life.
 Art was his form of therapeutic, creative expressionism, conveying his inner thoughts and feelings without explaining them in words.
 It created a positive escape from reality, freeing him from the stigmas and labels of society and allowing him to truly be his own self.
 In the fall of 2007, Sean took his art to the next level while attending Georgetown Preparatory School in Washington DC.
 His art focused on realism, more specifically on portraits of people who influenced and positively impacted his life.
 Throughout his high school career, Sean was honored with multiple awards for his work across the DC area.
 Upon graduation in 2011, he painted a detailed portrait of his grandfather who passed away the day after his birthday in 2010.
 Sean surprised his grandmother on graduation day with the painting, immediately bringing her to tears while she smiled ear to ear with pure joy.
 In this moment, Sean realized how his art connected with people’s emotions and feelings, altering their current state in a positive manor.
 The experience with his grandmother demonstrated how powerful art can be, how it can change people’s perspectives, and elicit positive, meaningful change.
 He continued his art at Wake Forest University, where he earned his BS in Finance and minor in Studio Art.
 His studies brought him back to his art foundation and a deeper understanding of where his art could go.